Black Cartoon Characters: Icons, History, and Impact

 Susie Carmichael

-We wouldn’t be where we are without Susie Carmichael.
-In Rugrats, she was the perfect foil to the bratty Angelica.
-Susie was kind, smart, talented (she could sing!), and stood up for the babies.
-She represented the “good older sister” trope perfectly and showed that you could be cool without being mean.
-She was basically the “mom friend” before that was even a term.
+We would not be where we are without Susie Carmichael.
+In Rugrats, she was the perfect foil to bratty Angelica: kind, smart, talented enough to out-sing her, and always sticking up for the babies.
+Susie was the proof that you could be the cool kid without being the mean one.

 Gerald Johanssen